 Buster and Bella appear to be very comfortable together now.
 Most of the time they are sitting or lying down together, side by side, nose to nose, head to tail.
 Bella seems to go towards Buster more than him to her.
 She often stretches herself out alongside him.
 They groom each other.
 This evening we watched Buster groom her ears for quite a long time.
 Bella just laps it up.
 None of us has seen any aggression between them since we brought them here.
 I will try to send you photos at some point.
 It is so heart-warming to see them being close and snuggling together.

 Then an update two weeks later: The two bunnies are like a single entity now.
 They spend much of the time in close contact.
 Bella in particular seems very relaxed, often completely stretched out whilst leaning against Buster.There is a lot of ear grooming by both of them.
-We obviously spend a lot of time watching them, telling each other what they have been up to and generally feelling absolutely amazed that they have become so close.
+We obviously spend a lot of time watching them, telling each other what they have been up to and generally feeling absolutely amazed that they have become so close.

 Mildred and Merlin’s match-up: